akka/akka-projection/docs/src/main/paradox/running.md

 The number of tags should be more than the number of nodes that you want to distribute the load over.
 It's not easy to change this afterwards without system downtime.
 It's good to start with more tags than nodes to have some room for scaling out to more nodes later if needed.
-As a rule of thumb, the number of tags should be a factor ten greater than the planned maximum number of cluster nodes.
+As a rule of thumb, the number of tags should be a factor of ten greater than the planned maximum number of cluster nodes.
 It doesn't have to be exact.
-Fewer tags than number of nodes will result in that some nodes will not host any Projection instances.
-Too many tags will result in that each node will host more than one Projection instance.
+Fewer tags than the number of nodes will result in not hosting a Projection instance on some nodes.
+Too many tags will result in each node hosting more than one Projection instance.

 We will use those tags to query the journal and create as many Projections instances, and distribute them in the cluster.